-average every second.
+Currently, the streaming analytics "machinery" typically resides in data centers.
+On the one hand, the analytics servers are fed by streams from web server clusters, which typically serve tens of thousands of clicks arriving on average every second.
 On the other hand, given that user web requests alone are semantic-oblivious, i.e., carrying no direct information about users, such information first needs to be obtained from associated user-profile databases.
 The analytics servers thus aggregate data streams from the web servers and user databases to provide advanced analytics.

 This approach, however, suffers from two main drawbacks.
 The first drawback comes from the trend of infrastructure migration towards the network edge.
-In particular, content and service providers have been continuously pushing their systems and content to the users, from the content delivery networks (CDNs) to the off-nets - servers outside their own autonomous systems (ASes) - which have become a common approach to expanding the footprint of content hypergiants [72].
+In particular, content and service providers have been continuously pushing their systems and content to the users, from the content delivery networks (CDNs) to the off-nets - servers outside their own autonomous systems (ASes) - which have become a common approach to expanding the footprint of content hypergiants [60].
 Nevertheless, the semantic-oblivious requests cannot be analyzed before they reach the data centers that are distant from these edge systems/contents.

-The second drawback is disrespect for user privacy, which has raised increasing attention and concerns in recent years [42, 58, 116].
+The second drawback is disrespect for user privacy, which has raised increasing attention and concerns in recent years [34, 48, 95].
 More concretely, the semantic-oblivious requests, while simple in design and hence commonly adopted, carry individually identifiable information, e.g., user IDs.
 The user IDs have allowed the service providers to record any information about the individual users as much as they can for an indefinite duration as long as the users do not actively clean up - and most users are not aware of it at all.

-In this paper, we explore the potential of catching and pre-processing user clicks early, much sooner than when they reach the data centers while preserving user privacy to the largest extent.
+In this paper, we explore the potential of catching and preprocessing user clicks early, much sooner than when they reach the data centers while preserving user privacy to the

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than the author(s) must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.
+EuroSys '24, April 22-25, 2024, Athens, Greece largest extent.
 In particular, we look at the content providers' network and off-nets, as well as edge ISPs.
 Our goal is to design a system to make early click catching, in-network processing, and anonymity preserving analytics possible, and to quantify the achievable performance benefits.

+$[\]circledast$ 2024 Copyright held by the owner/author(s).
+Publication rights licensed to ACM.